cncf/toc/sigs/cncf-sigs.md

 * The TOC and Chairs nominate Tech leads

-* Tech leads are assigned following a majority vote of the TOC and SIG Chairs
+* Tech leads are assigned following a 2/3 majority vote of the TOC and a 2/3 majority vote of SIG Chairs

 * SIG Chairs and Tech Leads may be unassigned from the SIG at any time following a 2/3 majority vote of the TOC